DeepPavlovAdmin/convai/README.md

 # News

-- December 9: And the winner has been announced!
+- December 9: And the winner has been announced:  "Lost in Conversation"!
 See the presentation slides for all details:
 [intro](NeurIPSConvAI2-IntroPres.pptx), [results](NeurIPSConvAI2ResultsPres.pptx) and [future work](NeurIPSConvAI2FutureWork.pptx).